A Story of A Solo Female Traveller – Young, Wild, and Stupid

 As I sat on the bus, I wonder if a male traveller would have felt the same way.
 Would he be worried for his life to be surrounded by people he doesn’t know, without any way to cry for help?
 Would he ask the questions I mentioned before he starts travelling?

-I’m not writing this to scare any solo female traveller, I’m writing this to bring up awareness that every traveller should be cautious on his/her decisions.
+I’m not writing this to scare any solo female traveller, I’m writing this to bring up awareness that every traveller should be cautious about his/her decisions.
 Everything that has crawled up in my head as I lay down listening to the rain and insects around was obviously just in my head.
 But as they say, you will never be too careful.

 It was indeed a crazy and scary night for me, but this would not stop me from travelling alone.
 This only taught me to be more careful, wise, smart, and realistic about my future decisions when travelling.
 I will continue being young, wild, and occasionally stupid as a solo female traveller.